nwang94/algorithm/find_cycle/critical_connections.md

-## Sample 1192: critical connections
+## leetcode 1192: critical connections

 1. create dictionary for all nodes like dict[node : neighbor nodes]
 2. DFS traverse all nodes, for each node, give it a current level